poring86/docker-laravel/README.md

 ## About the project

-It's a basic dockerized laravel project
+A basic dockerized laravel project

 ## Some of technologies used on the project